Ezequiel Agüero

-Sergio Fabian Ezequiel Agüero (born 7 April 1994), also known as Sergio Agüero, is a professional footballer who plays as an attacking midfielder for Thai League 1 club Kanchanaburi Power.
-Born in Argentina, he represents Malaysia at international level.
+Sergio Fabian Ezequiel Agüero (born 7 April 1994), commonly known as Sergio Agüero, is a professional footballer who last played as an attacking midfielder for Super League club PSM Makassar.
+Born in Argentina, he plays for Malaysia national team.

-Agüero gained media attention in Southeast Asia during the 2022 AFF Championship for having a similar name with the Argentine former footballer Sergio Agüero.
+Agüero gained media attention in Southeast Asia during the 2022 AFF Championship for having a similar name to the Argentine former footballer Sergio Agüero.

 Club career

-Tatabánya
+Tatabányai

-Agüero started off his professional career at Hungarian club Tatabánya after moving from All Boys in his native country on 31 August 2015.
+Agüero started off his professional career at Hungarian club Tatabányai after moving from All Boys in his native country on 31 August 2015.

 Melaka United

 On 14 December 2016, Agüero moved to Southeast Asia to joined Malaysia Super League club Melaka United.
 He make his debut for the club on 27 January 2017 against Selangor where he assisted Khairu Azrin in a 1–1 draw.

 Sarawak United

 In January 2019, Agüero signed with Sarawak United.

 Penang

 On 22 May 2019, Agüero moved to Penang.